santuario/CarImageGroup/README.md

 - `src/`: Holds the source code for the project, with scripts for each step of the clustering and classification process.
 - `utils/`: Provides utility scripts and functions that support the main processes, like argument parsing and LLM interaction utilities.
 - `challenge_instructions.txt`: Instructions or notes regarding the image clustering challenge.
+- `visual_insight_generator.py`: Generates descriptive insights from images (STEP 1).
+- `predictive_label_analyzer.py`: Analyzes and predicts labels for the images (STEP 2).
+- `cluster_label_aggregator.py`: Handles the aggregation of labels into clusters (STEP 3).
 - `classifier.py`: The script responsible for the classification step in the clustering process (STEP 4).
-- `cluster_label_aggregator.py`: Handles the aggregation of labels into clusters (STEP 3).
 - `measuring_acc.py`: Evaluates the clustering accuracy and other performance metrics (STEP 5).
-- `predictive_label_analyzer.py`: Analyzes and predicts labels for the images (STEP 2).
-- `pyproject.toml`: A configuration file for Python projects, which may specify dependencies and project settings.
-- `visual_insight_generator.py`: Generates descriptive insights from images (STEP 1).

 ## 🤓 Contributions